 The Sanctuary of Amphiareion in Oropos

-Amphiareion was founded in the second half of the 5th century BCE, during the Athens Classical Times.
+Amphiareion was founded during the Athens Classical Times.
 Pericles, Athens’ ruler at the time, built the famous temples on Acropolis Hill.
-Parthenon Temple was built during this time (447-432 BC).
+Parthenon Temple was built during this time (447-432 BCE).

 The original outlay of the Amphiaraus theater, with its holy spring, altar, a small temple, and Temple of Amphiaraus, along with men’s baths.
 Credit: Nefasdicere J. M. Harrington

 The Amphiareion continued to operate well into the 4th century CE and until the end of the Roman empire, for nearly 700 years.
-We don’t know when exactly the Sancturay was abandoned.
+We don’t know when exactly the Sanctuary was abandoned.
+The Oracle of Amphiaraus was one of the five renowned oracles in Greece.
+The other four were the Oracle of Apollo at Delphi, the Oracle of Zeus at Dodona, the Oracle of Abae in Phocis, and the Oracle of Trophonius in Livadia Beotia.

 Who was Amphiaraus?